stellar-deprecated/docs/guides/walkthroughs/stellar-smart-contracts.md

 Time bounds are limitations on the time period over which a transaction is valid.
 Using time bounds enables time periods to be represented in an SSC.

 This overview presents two common design patterns that can be used to create SSCs on the Stellar Network.
-The transactions can be translated to API requests or can be executed used [Stellar Laboratory](https://www.stellar.org/laboratory/).
+The transactions can be translated to API requests or can be executed using [Stellar Laboratory](https://www.stellar.org/laboratory/).

 ## 2-Party Multisignature Escrow Account with Time Lock & Recovery
 ### Use Case Scenario
-Ben Bitdiddle sells 50 CODE tokens to Alyssa P. Hacker, under the condition that that Alyssa won’t resell the tokens until one year has passed.
+Ben Bitdiddle sells 50 CODE tokens to Alyssa P. Hacker, under the condition that Alyssa won’t resell the tokens until one year has passed.
 Ben doesn’t completely trust Alyssa so he suggests that he holds the tokens for Alyssa for the year.

 Alyssa protests.
-How will she know that Ben will still have the v after one year?
+How will she know that Ben will still have the tokens after one year?
 How can she trust him to eventually deliver them?

 Additionally, Alyssa is sometimes forgetful.
 There’s a chance she won’t remember to claim her tokens at the end of the year long waiting period.
 Ben would like to build in a recovery mechanism so that if Alyssa doesn’t claim the tokens, they can be recovered.
 This way, the tokens won’t be lost forever.